BrotherofOracleMan/AWSLambdaImageGetandPUT/README.md

 6) Set the API Gateway fuinction to call the lambda function you created.
 7) Upload the code() using aws cli to your lambda function.
 This is also shown in the automation script I created in python.
+Note: You might need to create a requirements.txt to download packages manually and then upload it to AWS Lambda

-8) Go ahead and sending messages shown in the Examples of Usage section.
+9) Go ahead and sending messages shown in the Examples of Usage section.